Overview

 If you become unable to work due to an injury, illness, pregnancy, you must report all absences to your manager/supervisor immediately.
 However, if you’ll be absent from work for more than seven consecutive calendar days, you also must follow the steps below:

-When to Report it If you’ll be absent from work for more than seven consecutive calendar days due to a non-work-related injury or illness
+When to Report It | If you’ll be absent from work for more than seven consecutive calendar days due to a non-work-related injury or illness |

-MetLife by using one of the following methods:
+Whom to Contact | MetLife by using one of the following methods:

-Provide the following information to MetLife:
+Information You Must Provide | Provide the following information to MetLife:

-Note: You should not give specifics, such as a medical diagnosis, for non-work-related injuries or illnesses to your manager/supervisor.
+Note: You should not give specifics, such as a medical diagnosis, for non-work-related injuries or illnesses to your manager/supervisor. |

-Notify your health care provider(s) that MetLife will handle your claim and a representative will contact his or her office.
-MetLife may request additional medical information so a claim decision can be made.
+Additional Information | Notify your health care provider(s) that MetLife will handle your claim and a representative will contact his or her office.
+MetLife may request additional medical information so a claim decision can be made. |

+Form(s) You Must Complete | Complete the Health Care Provider Certification Form and Medical Authorization Form that will be mailed to you after your claim has been reported to MetLife.
 These forms will authorize your health care provider to release your medical information to MetLife.
 These forms are very important and will help expedite the handling of your claim.
-You may also receive state or local benefit forms (where applicable).
+You may also receive state or local benefit forms (where applicable). |

 When an STD Benefit Is Payable